 This is a tough question.
 An established firm like Synergy has various income and asset criteria’s.
 We work with a targeted clientele and are known as specialists in our field.

 At the end of the day, I think you should simply get started.
-There are plenty of places online which can atleast get you going.
+There are plenty of places online which can at least get you going.
 When things get complex (buying a car, house, getting married, kids, etc), then you may look for an Advisor.
+If you’re a couple looking into your finances, then I suggest looking for a Couples Money Management Coach.
 The answer is truly different for everyone.

 Different people and Advisors have different levels of motivation.
 Look for someone you can relate to and has similar values.
 I would look for an advisor with the skillset to be a ‘Financial Coach’ and provide leadership on my finances.